uwcartlab/webmapping/Chapter09/readme.md

 The next step is to navigate to [mapshaper.org](http://mapshaper.org/) and import your geospatial dataset(s) by dragging them into the browser.
 Shapefiles should be dragged into the browser as a single, compressed _.zip_ file.
 If formatted correctly, your data should appear immediately as linework against a blank backdrop.
 If it does not appear, go back to your desktop GIS software and check that you have removed any projection information by assigning EPSG:4326 as the CRS.

 Once you see your data, select "Simplify" in the upper-right-hand corner of the web page.
-You will be presented with a choice of three simplification methods; their differences usually does not matter for simplified interactive web mapping, as they converge the more the linework is simplified.
+You are presented with a choice of three simplification methods; their differences usually does not matter for simplified interactive web mapping, as they converge the more the linework is simplified.
 Click "Next" and then use the slider at the top of the page to simplify the linework (Figure 1.1).
 When you are satisfied with the appearance of the linework (use your cartographic judgement!), click on "Export" in the upper-right corner, then select "TopoJSON".
 Save the file in the _data_ folder of your _unit-3_ website directory and change the file extension from _.json_ to _.topojson._

 ![figure9.1.1.png](img/figure9.1.1.png)

 ###### Figure 1.1: Simplifying spatial data in MapShaper

 > ### **Simplify your spatial data and convert it to TopoJSON format using mapshaper.
-Save the resulting TopoJSON in the _data_ folder of your _unit-3_ directory.**
+Save the resulting TopoJSON in the _data_ folder of your _unit-3_ directory, changing the file extension to _.topojson_.**

 ### III.
 Using Promises to Load Data into the DOM